A study of diffusion in network with multi-body interactions using Hypergraphs

 Latitude and longitude divide the world into grids.
-Let us consider a hypergraph in which each cell of the grid is a vertex, and a vertex along with all its neighbours forms a hyperedge.
-For any time $n\in\n$, $x(n)$ is the state of the dynamical network, such that $x(n)(u)$ is air pressure at the vertex $u$.
-The function $\bar{f}$ incorporates all the factors that regulate the air pressure of a region, such as elevation or altitude, the average temperature, air composition, amount of water vapor, etc. Here $\bar{f}=\bar{g}$.
-Under the diffusive influence of the hypergraph, to attain the synchronization, air flows from high-pressure regions to low air-pressure regions.
+Let us consider a hypergraph in which each grid cell is a vertex, and a vertex with all its neighbours forms a hyperedge.
+For any time $n\in\n$, $x(n)$ is the state of the dynamical network, such that $x(n)(u)$ is the air pressure at the vertex $u$.
+The function ${f}$ incorporates all the factors that regulate the air pressure of a region, such as elevation or altitude, the average temperature, air composition, amount of water vapour, etc. Here ${f}={g}$.
+Under the hypergraph's diffusive influence, air flows from high-pressure regions to low-air-pressure regions to attain synchronisation.